 The energy usage is low because the BEEP base turns on every 15 minutes for 2 seconds to send information.
 That is why you can operate the BEEP base for over a year on just 2 AAA batteries.

 On which network do I use LoRa?

 The biggest “provider” of LoRa worldwide is The Things Network (TTN).
 TTN is working on expanding towards worldwide coverage, and you can contribute to that.
-Do you want to use the TTN but there is no LoRa Gateway around?
-Than you can buy one from 90 euros onwards and connect it for free on the network of TTN.
+If you want to use the TTN but there is no LoRa gateway around, you can buy one from 90 euros onwards and connect it for free on the network of TTN.
 The idea behind this is that everybody makes his gateway publicly accessible to create an enormous free open network for IoT applications.